Hike at a Glance

 With access to the scenic Kembla lookout (via the Summit track), there's much to see, from native birdwatching to spectacular views of the NSW coast.
 So don't forget your hiking boots.

 The Ring track quickly descends from shaded slopes into cool rainforest.
-Cycling offers a thrilling alternative on the fire trail.
+Cycling offers an enjoyable alternative on the fire trail.
 Also, note the closed entrances to two early coal mines - the area is rich with fascinating Illawarra heritage.
 Take a virtual tour of Mount Kembla Ring track captured with Google Street View Trekker.

 Tips